ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 :   LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

 ## Change Log
+- 0.1.16
+  - Fixed crash on Linux.
+  - Fixed BarBox to receive shift key.
 - 0.1.15
   - Fixed the condition of acceptable channel count.
 This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.14